 Geoffrey F. Fay’s practice focuses primarily on real estate development, finance and leasing.
-A partner in Pullman & Comley’s Real Estate Department, Geoff has extensive experience representing developers, public corporations, national retail chains, real estate joint ventures and investment partnerships in the acquisition, development, financing, loan restructuring, leasing and sale of office, health-care, retail, multi-family, industrial, research laboratory, and airport properties.
+A partner in Pullman & Comley’s Real Estate Department, Geoff has extensive experience representing developers, public corporations, national retail chains, real estate joint ventures, investment partnerships, auto dealerships, colleges, universities and municipalities in the acquisition, development, financing, loan restructuring, leasing and sale of office, health care, retail, multi-family, charter school, athletic, industrial, research laboratory, and airport facilities.

 Geoff has substantial experience advising and representing clients with: